 Barbecued fish.
 Two words you don’t hear together a lot.
-That’s a shame, because fish cooked slow and low over smoky heat is arguably the best way I can think of to eat fish.
+That’s a shame, because BBQ fish, cooked slow and low over smoky heat, is arguably the best way I can think of to eat fish.

 And yes, I love fried fish as much as the next guy.
 But barbecued fish adds smoky flavor, whatever barbecue rub or sauce you like, plus the gentle heat is a great insurance policy against overcooking your fish.

-While the technique is simple, there are a few tips I can offer you to make your barbecued fish better.
+While the technique is simple, there are a few tips I can offer you to make your BBQ fish better.

 - Work with fillets or steaks.
 While there’s nothing wrong with barbecued whole fish, I find it fiddly and the skin doesn’t add anything because it’s not crispy — unlike grilled fish.